Iraqi Kurdistan oil firms pull out staff, shares fall

 Genel recouped some of an early decline after it reassured investors about its continued operations, but fell 2.3 percent and has lost 20 percent of its value since last Friday.

-Gulf Keystone Petroleum (GKP.L), another Kurdistan-focused oil producer, lost 2 percent, recovering from a 10 percent fall early in the session but down 24 percent since last Friday.
+Gulf Keystone Petroleum, another Kurdistan-focused oil producer, lost 2 percent, recovering from a 10 percent fall early in the session but down 24 percent since last Friday.

 Afren fell 1 percent, while Oryx shares slipped 0.4 percent.